alf-p-steinbach/cppx-core-language/docs/README.md

 For the `smart` function *n* specifies the total number of digits, while for the other functions it specifies the number of fractional part digits, a.k.a. decimals.
 For all four functions it defaults to 6 because that’s the iostreams default.
 The iostreams in turn default to 6 because that was/is the default in C’s `printf` family of functions.

-Each function produces an instance of `fp::Formatted`, which contains the specified value and information about the desired formatting, which is then used by the string assembly `<<` machinery (and can be used in other ways by other code).
+Each function produces an instance of `fp::Formatted`, which contains the specified value as a `double`, and information about the desired formatting, which is then used by the string assembly `<<` machinery (and can be used in other ways by other code).

 The `fp` namespace with these functions and the `Formatted` class etc. is provided by the  “format.specs.hpp” header in the “text” folder, and that header is included by “basic-string-assembly.hpp”.